Lawrenceville Legal Separation Lawyer

 Child custody can be awarded in a separate maintenance action per Georgia law.
 This means that the court will determine which spouse will retain primary custody of a child based on that child’s best interests.
 In Georgia, the court is always required to make decisions with the child’s well-being taking the greatest precedence.

 With both child support and child custody, while the statute does not make specific reference to these terms, they are both authorized to be awarded according to Georgia law.

 How is Marital Property Divided in Legal Separation Cases?

 Unlike with child custody and child support, the Georgia statutes surrounding separate maintenance do not allow for the division of marital property in a separate maintenance action.
 This means that you are not necessarily entitled to an equitable distribution of the marital property as you would be in a divorce.
 Instead, the division of marital property will be outlined in the separation agreement.

 This means that you and your spouse will have to work together to come up with an agreement that divides your marital property.
 Having a legal separation lawyer to assist you in these matters can make all the difference in how well this section of the separation agreement is drafted.
-Our Crystal Wright Law, LLC, family law attorneys in Lawrenceville can help you get the best possible outcome.
+Our Crystal Wright Law, family law attorneys in Lawrenceville can help you get the best possible outcome.

 Contact a Lawrenceville Legal Separation Lawyer Today